Check out our new FHA first-time homebuyers guide updated for 2024

 If your original VA loan did not use all of your entitlement, you can use the remaining portion for a second loan.
 If you’ve paid off your previous VA loan and sold the property, you can apply to have your entitlement restored for a new loan.

-Each VA loan requires you to occupy the home as your primary residence, but exceptions can be made for certain circumstances like job relocations.
+Each VA loan requires you to occupy the home as your primary residence, but exceptions can be made for certain circumstances such as job relocations.
 You can consult the VA website for more information on using VA loan entitlement for multiple loans.

 Share this article